 The rapid adaptation of new practices to such hostile environments indicate the active participation of people with long traditions in the region.
 Such migratory movements “were probably related to the inherently expansive pastoral ideology, bolstered by a male warrior ideal, wanderlust, ideologically encouraged travelling/knowledge seeking, but also resource prospecting in a world rapidly embracing metallurgy and trade in exotica” (Prescott 2012).

-A long transition follows the arrival of Bell Beakers, from around 2200 BC to 1700–1600 BC, which continues in part Late Neolithic traditions—such as longhouses, flintwork, metalwork and burial rites—and incorporates them to the new culture.
-The Dagger Period integrated the diverse cultural traditions of the previous period into a single south Scandinavian cultural sphere, which suggests the formation of “a shared Nordic language based upon the frequent interaction that followed from the distribution of flint daggers” (Kristiansen 2009).
+A long transition follows the arrival of Bell Beakers, from around 2200 BC to 1700–1600 BC, which continues in part Late Neolithic traditions—such as longhouses, flintwork, metalwork and burial rites—and incorporates them to the new culture (Figure 59).
+The Dagger Period integrated the diverse cultural traditions of the previous period into a single south Scandinavian cultural sphere under the influence of Bell Beakers (Prescott 2009), which suggests the formation of “a shared Nordic language based upon the frequent interaction that followed from the distribution of flint daggers” (Kristiansen 2009).

 This regional continuity is seen in the thousands of flint daggers (hence the ‘Dagger Period’), while the European connection is evident from metal finds, particularly flat axes and flanged axes, first imported from central and western Europe (Anglo-Irish axes), but gradually increasing in native forms with a different craft tradition; metal supply was dependent on central European ores; and rich metal hoards show close contact zones between the Únětice culture of central Germany and the EBA in Mecklenburg.
 (Jockenhövel 2013).